Electrical and Electronic Engineering

 -

-Designing electrocardiogram (ECG) readout circuit.
+Design electrocardiogram (ECG) readout circuit.

-- Verifying the design through PSpice simulation.
+- Verify the design through PSpice simulation.

 Telecommunications Engineering